chaowen123/cse15L-lab-report-FA23/lab-report-5.md

 **Part 1– Debugging Scenario**

 1.The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 ```
 Title: Trouble with Array Reversal Function in Java

 Hello,

 I'm trying to reverse an array in place using the `reverseInPlace(int[] arr)` method.
-However, the method doesn't seem to be working correctly. it does not getting the test pass.
+However, the method doesn't seem to be working correctly. it does not getting the
+test pass.the symptom showing the expected array element is not match the correct
+oreder, so I think would it be the case is the for loop logic wrong?
 ```

 * Here is my reverseInplacae method